You Build the Systems. You Own the Infrastructure.

 The evidence shows that the biggest risks for HR teams aren't about getting the policy wording right.
 They're about the infrastructure gap: systems that can't process identity changes without friction, managers who lack guidance, and case-handling processes that depend on individual knowledge rather than documented pathways.

-If an employee came to you tomorrow asking to change their name across all systems, how many steps would it take?
+The HR question: if an employee came to you tomorrow asking to change their name across all systems, how many steps would it take?
 How many people would need to know?
 How long before it was complete?
-If the answer involves more than one ticket, multiple handoffs, or “it depends” — that’s your infrastructure gap.
+If the answer involves more than one ticket, multiple handoffs, or "it depends" — that's your infrastructure gap.

 Your Risk Signals